topdev104/equito-docs/Validator Nodes/System Requirements.md

 ## Software

 - Validator nodes have the following software dependencies:
-  - Operating System: Linux, MacOS, or the WSL (Windows Subsystem for Linux)
+  - Operating System: Linux (Ubuntu, CentOS), MacOS
     - For production environments, Linux is recommended.
 - Docker: Although it is possible to build Validator nodes from source, the best practice is to use the Validator Docker Images without -root.
-- PostgreSQL versions >=11 <16 (Version 11 through 15.
-Not version 16 or later).
+- PostgreSQL versions from 11 to 15.
-  - If you use a database as a service, your database host must provide access to logs.
-  - If you run the database on a separate system, secure the TCP/IP connection with SSL.

 ## Blockchain connectivity